risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

 A Web location can be in `https://...` or `S3://...` format.

-For Protobuf, if a schema location is specified, the schema file must be a `FileDescriptorSet`.
-It can be compiled from a .proto file with a command like this:
+For Protobuf, if a schema location is specified, the schema file must be a `FileDescriptorSet`, which can be compiled from a `.proto` file with a command like this:

 ```shell
 protoc -I=$include_path --include_imports --descriptor_set_out=schema.pb schema.proto